Santorini’s Best Photo Spots | How to Capture Like a Postcard : Hidden Gems by Locals and Photo Tips

 Wedding photography in Santorini (Oia) during Golden Hour: bride & groom silhouette in front of blue domed church with soft pink-orange sky and quiet street.

-Pyrgos Village
+Why Visit Pyrgos Village

 Engagement photos in Santorini: couple embracing in front of iconic blue dome at sunset, secluded spot with minimal tourists, perfect for proposal photos.

-Skaros Rock at Imerovigli
+Why Visit Skaros Rock in Imerovigli

 Honeymoon moments at Vlychada Beach, Santorini: volcanic cliffs, dark sand, turquoise water; a secluded beach photo shoot far from crowds.

-Vlychada Beach
+Why Visit Vlychada Beach

 Golden Hour Santorini: blue dome church glowing under warm light, overlooking the Aegean; excellent for Santorini photo tour enthusiasts and travelers wanting romantic sunsets.